 By the time Alex reached middle school, the internal difficulties she had faced began to bear their fruits.
 Not only had the troubles at home increased, but Alex began searching for ways to numb the pain.
-“I had very low self esteem,” she explained, “and I didn’t have many friends at school.
-My sister was growing up, my mom was always yelling, and I was so sick of the yelling that one day that I went into my closet and began experimenting with inhalants.”
-However, her search didn’t end in the closet, but instead found its way leading to an opportunity to gain money in exchange for illegal drugs.
-Alex took the chance and acquired the job title of drug dealer.
+“I had very low self-esteem,” she explained, “and I didn’t have many friends at school.
+My sister was growing up, my mom was always yelling, and I was so sick of the yelling that one day I went into my closet and began experimenting with inhalants.”
+However, her search didn’t end in the closet but instead found its way leading to an opportunity to gain money in exchange for illegal drugs.
+Alex took the chance and acquired the job title of a drug dealer.

-As she grew older, Alex went from a disgruntled child to a full blown addict.
+As she grew older, Alex went from a disgruntled child to a full-blown addict.
 Her behavior at school went from bad to worse, and the atmosphere at home wasn’t much better either.
 “I was always getting into trouble at school, I wasn’t living at home, and I eventually found myself set up by an old friend; a setup that could’ve had some real consequences for me.”

 Now, with two years sober, Alex Wallace is looking forward to attending college in the fall with plans of majoring in psychology with a minor in business.
 Her life experiences have inspired her to be more than just a survivor, but instead a helping hand.
 “I’m doing what the NA/AA philosophy says,” Alex commented, “give back what’s been freely given to you.
 I believe the best way to help a drug addict is by sharing your own experience, strength, and hope.”